 How Can Hawx Help Get Rid of Mosquitoes?

 If your mosquito infestation is uncontrollable with DEET or the natural options listed above, then a professional pest control service may be your strongest option.

-Our Hawx Outdoor Package is great for mosquito control (and it also addresses ticks and aphids too).
+Our Hawx Outdoor Package is great for mosquito control (and it also addresses ticks).
 First, we inspect your yard to determine which areas need treatment.
 Then we use a backpack mister to apply products to these areas.
 This method also targets any areas with standing water by using a pest control solution that both eliminates and prevents further egg-laying.